Losant/losant-rest-python/docs/resourceJobs.md

-# Application Api Tokens Actions
+# Resource Jobs Actions

-Details on the various actions that can be performed on the Application Api Tokens resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Resource Jobs resource, including the expected parameters and the potential responses.

 ##### Contents